 Plaintiff's allege that two manufacturers of denture cream, GlaxoSmithKline (Poligrip) and Proctor and Gamble (Fixodent), failed to warn of the dangers of excessive zinc in their cream.
 According to an article in the medical journal Neurology written by Dr. Sharon P. Nations from the University of Texas Southwestern Medical Center, which has been cited by Poligrip denture cream lawyers, zinc poisoning can occur with the use of high amounts of denture cream.
 Dr. Nations' study identified four patients with various neurological abnormalities in the setting of hypocupremia and hyperzincemia.
 Each of these patients wore dentures and used very large amounts of denture cream chronically.
 The result is copper deficiency myeloneuropathy (CDM).

 Sure, Dr. Nations’ study just involved four patients.
 But let's apply some complex calculus.
 2+2=4 it is well known that zinc poisoning can cause hosts of neurological problems, including paralysis, tingling, muscle weakness, numbness, neuropathy (reduction in strength of extremities and loss of balance), bone marrow failure and anemia.
 Sure the manufacturers of Poligrip are going to argue that the patients used excessive denture cream.
 But that argument is going to fail.
 Are they surprised that some denture cream users consumed a great deal of denture cream?
-Here's the kicker: the FDA does not require manufacturers of a Class I medical device like denture cream to show how much zinc their products contain.
+Here's the kicker: the FDA does not require manufacturers of Class I medical devices like denture cream to show how much zinc their products contain.
 So, consumers have no way of knowing that these products can be dangerous.

 Zinc is not a bad thing in small amounts and it serves its purpose in helping loose fitting dentures stick.
 That’s not a problem if the dentures are perfectly fitted and the Super Poligrip denture users only need a small amount of denture cream.
 But many don't have perfect fitting dentures.
 This led many unknowingly into a great deal of zinc.

 Because doctors often do not know their patients are wearing dentures, there was a real dealy in understanding that large amounts of zinc were in denture cream.
 Many injuries that should be denture cream lawsuits will never see the light of day because many denture wearers are not going to link their neurological problems with zinc poisoning.
 But with 35 million denture wearers, injuries from zinc overdose from denture cream may be more significant than even denture cream lawyers fully appreciate right now.